 Step 1: Online registration

-Online registration is open.
+Online registration for courses re-starting in the spring term is open.

 Online registration is how you provide all the information we need to enrol you.

 You will (where applicable):